jdittrich/userNeedResearchBook/text/03_dataGathering.md

 Asking for examples provides a natural way to show your interest, expand on topics, and to move from a conversation to an observation.
 Switching methods and topics in your research is important to figuring out what is relevant to you, and that what I will cover in the next section.

-> #### We have already build something, why not use it?!
+> #### We have already built something, why not use it?!
 >
 > When discussing [project types in the first chapter](#projectTypes), I wrote that user need research should be done early in projects.
 Often, however, people have already started designing something, such as a prototype or a concept document, and they will ask you if you can’t make this part of your research.
 You can, but some caveats apply.
 >
-> When you bring up an idea or prototype, steer the conversation towards the effects on the participant’s work .
+> When you bring up an idea or prototype, steer the conversation towards the effects on the participant’s work.
 Do not focus on whether they like it or whether they find it useful.
 >
 > I introduce such ideas or prototypes by saying something like: “There are always a lot of ideas floating around.
 A colleague said they think about…” This reduces the risk of the participant assuming I am excited about the idea and wanting validation instead of learning from them.
 >